Florida Layoffs — May 2022

 Largest Layoffs

-The largest notice was filed by ABM/GCA Education Services, Inc. Volusia County Public Schools at its Deltona facility, reporting 166 affected workers.
+Leading the list was ABM/GCA Education Services, Inc. Volusia County Public Schools at its Deltona facility, reporting 166 affected workers.
 The Colony Palm Beach followed with 135 workers.

 Trend & Outlook

-The trends suggest a easing in workforce disruptions across Florida, with filings falling below both recent and year-ago levels.
+The filings reflect a easing in workforce disruptions across Florida, with filings falling below both recent and year-ago levels.
 The Accommodation & Food sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Florida.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Florida WARN notices, browse layoffs by state, or download the full dataset.